Atchison Village, Richmond, California: Crime

 Atchison Village is located in the Iron Triangle.
 Although this area was once known as the highest crime area of Richmond, within Atchison Village the crime rate is actually very low.
 In 2017 the surrounding area was seeing less crime, as well.
 This was partly due to traffic control gates that separate it from the greater Iron Triangle community, with only one vehicle entrance/exit.
-In addition, there is a very active citizenry, some of whom have lived in the village for over fifty years and an excellent Crime Watch and citizen patrol in the evenings.
+In addition, there is an active citizenry, some of whom have lived in the village for more than fifty years, as well as a Crime Watch and citizen patrol in the evenings.

 The Richmond police chief, Chris Magnus (chief from 2006 until 2015), was very helpful in increasing police reaction speed to reports of suspicious activity and patrol officers are frequent drop-ins to Atchison Village meetings.

 The Mayor Gayle McLaughlin endorsed the idea of a "beat cop" to be assigned to the Village at a subsequent resident meeting about violence in the neighborhood.
 The Village itself has acted to control unlawful behavior, since it does have the power to expel residents by cancelling their membership for gross violations of their share contract with AVMHC.

 Recent placement of powerful security cameras at the outside of the village and installation of a gunshot locating systems in Richmond's high-crime areas has increased policing effectiveness and lowered crime.
 Prospects are good for continued low crime.
 The 2009 wave of home desertions did not affect Atchison Village which promptly repairs and auctions empty units.
 In 2017, vacancy rates were almost always at zero.
 It should be pointed out, also, that due to the recent gentrification to a largely middle-aged to elderly white population, the prices of homes in 2023 have increased sharply to upwards of $200K+ whereas many members as recently as 2017 were buying in at under $100K.